mesinkasir/peliciando/README.md

 -------------------------------

 WORK :
-+ create venv on pelican project
++ create venv on pelican project and activate `venv\Scripts\activate`
-+ download source code pelicando
-+ open venv\Lib\site-packages\pelican\themes
++ create new folder name it themes in to your pelican project or run `mkdri themes`
-+ upload peliciando to themes folder
++ download and upload peliciando to themes folder or `cd themes && git clone https://github.com/mesinkasir/peliciando.git`
-+ open pelicanconf.py
++ open `pelicanconf.py`
-+ insert THEME = 'pelicianido' on pelicanconf.py
++ insert THEME = `themes/pelicianido` on pelicanconf.py
 + or open pelicanconf.py from peliciando and copy to project/pelicanconf.py

 ----------------------------------------